cjuliani/arcgis-characteristic-analysis/README.md

 # [Characteristic analysis for mineral prospectivity mapping in ArcGIS](https://www.sciencedirect.com/science/article/pii/S0169136817300756) (Ore Geology Reviews, Elsevier-2018)

-These scripts were developed to implement the multivariate method Characteristic Analysis in ArcGIS.
-The method was developed for mineral prospectivity mapping by McCammon et al., 1983, and applied for seabed mineral exploration by Juliani and Ellefmo, 2018.
+The demo implements the multivariate method Characteristic Analysis for spatial data analysis in ArcGIS.
+The method was initially developed for mineral prospectivity mapping by McCammon et al., 1983, and applied for seabed mineral exploration by Juliani and Ellefmo, 2018.

 | ![alt text](https://raw.githubusercontent.com/cjuliani/arcgis-characteristic-analysis/master/scheme.PNG) |
 |:--:|